eagle-ai/eagle-ai.github.io/deployment-in-sandbox.md

 permalink: /docs/deployment-in-sandbox.html
 ---

-Here is the summary of the steps for setting up Apache Eagle (incubating, called Eagle in the following) in Hortonworks sandbox:
+Here is the summary of the steps for setting up Apache Eagle (called Eagle in the following) in Hortonworks sandbox:

 * Step 1: Setup sandbox image in a virtual machine
 * Step 2: Setup Hadoop[^HADOOP] environment in sandbox